Linear growth of quantum circuit complexity

-\emph{Methods.} Having overviewed the proof at a high level, we fill in the key mathematics.
+Having overviewed the proof at a high level, we fill in the key mathematics.
 Three points need clarifying.
 First, we must rigorously define the accessible dimension, or the dimension of $\mathcal{U}(A)$, which is not a manifold.
 Second, we must prove Proposition~\ref{thm:lower-bound-on-dA}.
 Finally, we must elucidate steps in the proof of Theorem~\ref{theorem:linear growth}.
 We address these points using the toolbox of algebraic geometry.
 We associate with every $R$-gate architecture $A$ a \emph{contraction map} $F^{A}: \mathrm{SU}(4)^{\times R} \to \mathrm{SU}(2^n)$.
 This function maps a list of gates to an $n$-qubit unitary.
 The unitary results from substituting the gates into the architecture $A$ (Fig.~\ref{fig_Contraction_map}).
 The map contracts every edge (qubit) shared by two vertices (gates) in $A$.

-The image of $F^A$ is the set $\mathcal{U}(A)$ of unitaries implementable with the architecture $A$. $\mathcal{U}(A)$ is a \emph{semialgebraic set}, consisting of the solutions to a finite set of polynomial equations and inequalities over the real numbers (see Appendix~\ref{app_Alg_Review} for a review).
-That $\mathcal{U}(A)$ is a semialgebraic set follows from the Tarski-Seidenberg principle, a deep result in semialgebraic geometry (Appendix~\ref{app_Alg_Review}).
+The image of $F^A$ is the set $\mathcal{U}(A)$ of unitaries implementable with the architecture $A$. $\mathcal{U}(A)$ is a \emph{semialgebraic set}, consisting of the solutions to a finite set of polynomial equations and inequalities over the real numbers (see Appendix~A for a review).
+That $\mathcal{U}(A)$ is a semialgebraic set follows from the Tarski-Seidenberg principle, a deep result in semialgebraic geometry (Appendix~A).
 A semialgebraic set's dimension quantifies the degrees of freedom needed to describe the set locally.
 More precisely, a semialgebraic set decomposes into manifolds.
 The greatest dimension of any such manifold equals the semialgebraic set's dimension.
+The dimension of $\mathcal{U}(A)$ is the architecture $A$'s accessible dimension.
 More restricted than a semialgebraic set is an algebraic set, which consists of the solutions to a finite set of polynomial equations.

 Just as the contraction map's image will prove useful, so will the map's rank, defined as follows.
 Let $ x=(U_1, U_2, \ldots, U_R) \in \mathrm{SU}(4)^{\times R}$ denote an input into $F^A$, such that the $U_j$ denote two-qubit gates.
 The map's \emph{rank} at $x$ is the rank of a matrix that approximates $F^A$ linearly around $x$ (the rank of the map's Jacobian at $x$).
 The rank is low at $x$ if perturbing $x$ can influence the $n$-qubit unitary only along few directions in $\mathrm{SU}(2^n)$.